collectd - System statistics collection daemon

 descriptors, detach from the session nor write a pid file.
 This is mainly

 thought for 'supervising' init replacements such as runit.
+If using

 Output usage information and exit.

 As noted above, the real power of collectd lies within it's plugins.
 A